Who is the Top Investor In Toll Brothers Inc. (TOL)?

 Sponsored

-The stock witnessed a 10.68% gain in the last 1 month and extending the period to 3 months gives it a -4.21%, and is -2.69% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.94% over the week and 3.68% over the month.
+The stock witnessed a 7.96% gain in the last 1 month and extending the period to 3 months gives it a -1.81%, and is 2.70% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.05% over the week and 3.41% over the month.

 Toll Brothers Inc. (TOL) Analyst Forecasts